testingisdocumenting/znai/td-documentation-cli/documentation/flow/footer.md

-# Define
+# Definition

 To define footer, create `footer.md` file in the root of your documentation files.
 Footer content will be treated as a regular page content.
-All the standard markdown features and custom extensions will work there.
+I.e. you can use the standard markdown and all the custom extensions.

-`footer.md` Content will be displayed at the bottom of each page.
+`footer.md` content will be displayed at the bottom of each page.